arturogalan/noise-box/README.md

 # build for production with minification
 npm run build

-# build for production and view the bundle analyzer report
-npm run build --report

-# run unit tests
-npm run unit

-# run e2e tests
+# generate icons
-npm run e2e
+npm run build:icons

-# run all tests
-npm test
 ```

-For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

 ## TO-DO
-Watchers in chickenKnob to bind the preset value when selected
+Watchers in chickenKnob to bind the preset value when selected, more presets
-Connect input and output sliders
 Remove unnecessary Vue.set when setting vars and separete entities pedal and entities amp
-Fill all the distortion curves DONE
-magnet of distos gain
-Quit input and output from amp and draw them apart from amp header (maybe in the footer?)
+Disto advanced settings to make own distos by users.
+LocalStorage saving of user presets
 Tuner
 Curves graphs
-make a mixin for the knobs
+Mixin for all the different knobs
+Midi